bucs110a0fall21/final-project-cinemadata/README.md

 ### Front End Specialist - Wilson Huang

-Created the scrolling feature, main, second, and third screens GUIs.
+Created the scrolling feature, main, second, and third screens code and GUIs.
 Worked with back-end to create the buttons.

 ### Back End Specialist - Daniel Zheng